-studies shows that a new children issue in the family court is the inclination that they are not given the opportunity to be heard.
+studies shows that children from broken homes are not given the opportunity to be heard.

 Disclaimer : This article provides basic information only and is not a substitute for a professional or legal advice.
 It is prudent to obtain legal advice from a family lawyer.